Special Tribunal for Lebanon: Registry

 The Registry is responsible for administering and servicing the Tribunal, under the authority of the President and the direction of the Registrar.

 The Registry's Judicial Division ensures the efficient functioning of hearings, and consists of the Court Management and Services Section, Victims and Witnesses Unit, Victims' Participation Unit, Language Services Section, Detention Facility, and Information Services Section.
 The Registry's Division of Administration provides administrative services to the whole Tribunal, and includes the Human and Financial Resources Services Section, Budget Unit, Procurement Section, and the General Services Section.
 The Registry's Security and Safety Section provides security for the Tribunal's personnel, facilities, assets and programmes.

 The Registrar is appointed by the United Nations Secretary-General for a three-year term, which can be renewed.

-Ban Ki-Moon appointed Robin Vincent as the first Registrar of the Tribunal on 11 March 2008.
-Following Vincent's resignation, Ban appointed David Tolbert as Registrar on 9 July 2009, to assume the post effective 26 August 2009.
-Both Registrar David Tolbert and Prosecution Chief of Investigation Naguib Kaldas resigned during the first two weeks of January 2010, triggering concerns about the staffing of the Tribunal.
+Ban Ki-moon appointed Robin Vincent as the first Registrar of the Tribunal on 11 March 2008.
+He oversaw the 'start-up phase' of STL, successfully guiding the court to its first public broadcast.

+Following Vincent's sudden resignation, Ban appointed David Tolbert as Registrar on 9 July 2009, to assume the post effective 26 August 2009.

 Herman von Hebel was appointed as acting Registrar on 1 March 2010 and as Registrar on 10 December 2010.
 Current Registrar Daryl A. Mundis was appointed acting Registrar on 18 April 2013 and Registrar on 24 July 2013.